Career Advice

 Why This Job

 Often, when thinking of charity work, our minds jump to volunteering positions – great for engagement and your spare time, but not so brilliant as a salary-earning career option.
-In fact, most charities also employ large numbers of people as paid staff to facilitate the smooth operations of the organisation.
-Working for a charity – especially one whose cause you support – can be one of the most rewarding ways to earn a living, and there are many different roles available to suit your particular skillset.
+Most charities also employ large numbers of people as paid staff to facilitate the smooth operations of the organisation.
+Working for a charity – especially one whose cause you support – can be one of the most rewarding ways to earn a living, and there are many different roles available to suit your particular skill set.
 Administration is one of the highest earning and most widely available areas for charity jobs, but there are also opportunities for roles such as fundraising managers and advisors.

 How to Get There